klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 Predicting Barbell Movements from Sensor Data
 ========================================================

 Wearable devices enable users to store large amounts of data collected through sensors.
 While most practical applications of sensor data are descriptive[1],  in this article we will go a step further and predict types of movements from gathered sensor data.
 6 participants were asked to perform barbell lifts in 5 different ways, sensor data is stored and from this data a predictive model is created and assessed on accuracy.
-We will assess random forest and gbm (gradient boosing) on accurcay and computational efficiency
+We will assess random forest and gbm (gradient boosing) on accurcay and computational efficiency.

 ###Loading the Data
 These are the required packages: